skoxo/raspberry-pi-yeelight-flic2/README.md

 ```
 nano my_client.py
 ```
 In the nano editor, in between `import fliclib` and `client = fliclib.FlicClient("localhost")` insert the lines below.
-Where you replace `x.x.x.x` with the IP-address of your Yeelight bulb (the one that you wrote down).
+Mind the indentation!
+Replace `x.x.x.x` with the IP-address of your Yeelight bulb (the one that you wrote down).
 The three methods are called when a button is either single, double or long-pressed.
 You can of course change the light [settings](https://yeelight.readthedocs.io/en/stable/) in these methods to your liking.
 ```
 from yeelight import Bulb
 bulb = Bulb("x.x.x.x")